The Adept Living Foundation CIC (ALF CIC) excel at creating sustainable and healthy communities through Peer Support, or what we like to call Peering.

 How we do it?

-ALF consult with, and provide, Peer Support provision and supervision services, by working alongside organisations who also wish to deliver high quality Intentional Peer Support within their communities.
+ALF consult with, and provide, Peering provision and supervision services, by working alongside organisations who also wish to deliver high quality Intentional Peering within their communities.

-ALF have fully trained Peer Support Workers, Peer Mentors, Peer Group Coaches, and Peer Trainers, and we know that it is vital that Peers are sufficiently trained and supervised in order that they can sustain their own health, and be of the greatest benefit to those more vulnerable within their communities.
+ALF have trained Peer Confidantes, Peer Mentors, and Peer Coaches, and we know that it is vital that Peers are sufficiently trained and supervised in order that they can sustain their own health and be of the greatest benefit within their communities.

-Leading by example, ALF peer staff facilitate fortnightly Poppins throughout Bedfordshire and Hertfordshire which act as resource hubs within the local community for those needing support, their carers, and those volunteering or giving support themselves, by demonstrating high quality Peer Support in Action.
+Leading by example, ALF peer staff facilitate weekly Intentional Peering Collectives (IPCs) throughout Bedfordshire and Hertfordshire which act as resource hubs within the local community and a place to both give and receive community connection whilst learning peering skills.

-PoppIns support the Intentional Peer Support Groups (IPSG) which are set up independently and address a specific theme chosen by the individuals wishing to set up an IPSG eg Addictive behaviour; Recovery from brain injury, community arts & crafts
+IPCs can also support any groups that are set up independently of ALF, that may wish to address a specific theme chosen by members of the community eg Addictive behaviour; Recovery from brain injury, community arts & crafts.

 ALF is organised around the core principles that, in order to thrive, people need to have their core needs met across the five essential domains of life :